SEN Assist for Professionals

 extremely difficult to teach and frustrating to the child.
 Using

-differentiate questioning as appropriate for the individual child.
+questioning as appropriate for the individual child.
+For example

-For example they can quickly skip from level 1 matching character
+they can quickly skip from level 1 matching character pictures to

 This raises the self esteem of the less able and keeps the more